Julian Carroll: Controversies

 On July 22, 2017, Spectrum News reported allegations by a male photographer that Carroll had groped him and propositioned him for sex in 2005.
 The following day, the Senate Democratic caucus voted to remove Carroll from his position as caucus whip and called on him to resign his seat immediately after hearing an audio recording allegedly containing Carroll's proposition to the man.
 On July 27, Carroll announced that he would not resign.

 Carroll announced shortly after his 88th birthday that he would not run for re-election in 2020 and was endorsing State Representative Joe Graviss to succeed him.
 His term expired December 31, 2020.

+Death

+Carroll died at a medical center in Frankfort, Kentucky, on December 10, 2023, at age 92.
+He had spent his final months in hospice care in Frankfort.
+In a statement following his death, Governor Andy Beshear said that Carroll "dedicated his career to public service" and that "for decades he worked to support public education and those he represented in Frankfort".
+He would lie in state in Kentucky State Capitol's rotunda in Frankfort on December 15.
+His memorial service would be held in the rotunda the same day as well, with his family and numerous Kentucky state officials delivering remarks.
+On December 16, 2023, Carroll's funeral would be held at Elevate Church in Frankfort, and he would then be buried at Frankfort Cemetery.